 Information on the use of these drugs can be found in the Rat Medication Guide

 Do not judge the efficacy of the medication immediately.
-It could take a week or two in order to achieve sufficient levels with some anticonvulsants.
+It could take from a week to two months in order to achieve sufficient levels, or to reach a steady state, with some anticonvulsants.

 Do not discontinue the medication suddenly as status epilepticus may follow.